pinobatch/color-cell-compression/plan.md

 ### How Color Cell Compression works

+CCC behaves as a simplified version of [Apple Video] (RPZA) and [S3 Texture Compression] (S3TC).
 For each frame in a shot, find a pair of representative colors for each 4x4-pixel block of the frame.

 1. Add dither pattern to frame, such as Bayer or Z1.
 2. Divide the dithered frame into blocks.